 7.6.
 Is EQ Bank and Equitable Bank the same?

-EQ Bank is the direct banking subsidiary of Equitable Bank, Canada’s ninth largest independent bank.
+EQ Bank is a trademark of Equitable Bank, Canada’s ninth largest Schedule I bank.

 7.7.
 Does EQ Bank offer joint accounts?